Major Waller ASHE (of Ashgrove, Tipperary)

 MR. W. E. FORSTER, in reply, said, that there was no truth in the statement as to the appointment of Major Waller-Ashe to be a Resident Magistrate in Ireland.
 What had happened was this.
 He was informed that Major Waller-Ashe had sent in an application in the usual way, and the usual answer was made that it would be sent to the Lord Lieutenant for consideration.
 There had been no intention of actually appointing Major Waller-Ashe; and, therefore, no necessity of making any inquiries respecting him.

-Waller married Janet Hume SAWYERS, daughter of Alexander Sibbald SAWYERS and Elizabeth Jane MIDDLEMAS, on 7 Mar 1863 in Calcutta Cathedral, India.
-(Janet Hume SAWYERS was born on 4 Aug 1841, died on 13 Nov 1875 and was buried on 20 Nov 1875 in Langley Burrell Churchyard, Langley Burrell, Wiltshire, England.)
+Waller married Janet Hume SAWERS, daughter of Alexander Sibbald SAWERS and Elizabeth Jane MIDDLEMAS, on 7 Mar 1863 in Calcutta Cathedral, India.
+(Janet Hume SAWERS was born 4 Sep1841 in Calcutta, Bengal, India, christened on 5 Jan 1842 in Calcutta, Bengal, India, died on 13 Nov 1875 in Alcombe, Dunster, Somerset, England and was buried on 20 Nov 1875 in Langley Burrell Churchyard, Langley Burrell, Wiltshire, England.)